 Google Maps will soon begin piloting a new feature that will help travelers discover new places with help from Local Guides.
 These Local Guides share can’t-miss experiences by contributing reviews, photos, lists, and more, all of which will soon be available directly within Google Maps.
 With more than 1 billion people using the app to search for things to do, this new feature has tremendous potential for DMOs in need of fresh ways to curate and personalize the visitor experience.
 While the Local Guides program has been around for a few years, the ability to follow specific profiles is new, with local recommendations surfacing under a “For You” tab while visitors are traveling.
 While this feature is still in the testing phase, keep an eye on Local Guides as it could prove to be a highly beneficial tool for your DMO.

 In the meantime, are you sharing can’t-miss experiences on the blog on your website?
 If not, it’s imperative that you do!
 You know that stat you just read about 50 percent of Google searches garnering zero clicks?
 One reason for that is because Google is extracting answers to users’ search queries from your website, listing them as excerpts at the top of Google’s results page.
-For your DMO to be THE resource for your destination, you need to have those answers living on your website so Google will make your DMO the source of this information.
+For your DMO to be referenced as THE resource for your destination, you need to have those answers living on your website so Google will make your DMO the source of this information.

 #3 Google Earth Custom Tours